TenTides/VM-SYSSOFT/README.md

 Class: COP3402
 Date of Last Edit: 4/8/2023

-To properly run our Parse Code Generator, the file must be properly compliled first.
+To properly run our compiler, the file must be properly compliled first.
 Use "gcc -g h4compiler.c" to generate a file from the h4compiler.c file to run.